awaregroup/Intelligent-Edge-in-a-Day/lab02/IoT-PnP-DeviceFirstProvisioning.md

 ## Complete

-You just built a device app that can provision without first creating the device identity in Cloud.
+You just built a device app that can provision without first creating the device identity in Cloud

+Look for additional code in :

+- main.c for Device First provisioning
+- azure1_impl.c/h for device specific code